pbrew529/GettingSharingProject/README.md

-# Getting and Sharing Data Project Course Project
+# Getting and Cleaning Data Project Course Project

 ## Overview
 This project contains a script that process the UCI Har data set and produces a tidy data set.